 Average load shapes for each segment (based on SCE meter data) are analyzed each month in order to determine when electric vehicles are being charged and when EV load may be available for curtailment or shifting.
 These load shapes have remained fairly consistent over time as more charging ports have been added to each segment.
-Although the overall load shapes in September 2020 are consistent with previous months, the average peak kW was substantially lower across all market segments.
+Although the overall load shapes in the fourth quarter of 2020 are consistent with previous quarters, the average peak kW was lower across all market segments when compared to 2019.
 This is most likely attributed to COVID-19 resulting in lower utilization of charging ports at these segments.

-During the month of September 2020, charging ports at workplaces were used primarily during morning hours with average peak usage occurring at 9am on weekdays.
+During the fourth quarter of 2020, charging ports at workplaces were used primarily during morning hours with average peak usage occurring at 9am on weekdays.
 As expected, very little load occurred on weekends since workplaces typically operate Monday through Friday.

-Figure 4.1 Workplace Average Usage per Hour in September 2020: 57 sites/1262 ports
+Figure 4.1 Workplace Average Usage per Hour in Q4 2020: 61 sites/1360 ports

-During the month of September 2020, charging ports located at Destination Centers were used throughout the day on both weekdays and weekends with average peak usage occurring at 10am on weekdays.
+During the fourth quarter of 2020, charging ports located at Destination Centers were used throughout the day on both weekdays and weekends with average peak usage occurring at 9 am on weekdays.